Tampico, Illinois

 Tampico (/'taempIkou/) is a village located in Tampico Township, Whiteside County, Illinois, United States next to Rock Falls and Sterling, Illinois.
-As of the 2010 census the village had a total population of 790, up from 772 at the 2000 census.
+As of the 2020 census, Tampico had a population of 689.
 It is known as the birthplace of Ronald Reagan, the 40th President of the United States.

 History

 The area containing the future Tampico township was a slough.
 The first European settlers arrived in 1852.
 The township of Tampico was established in 1861.
 John W. Glassburn was the founder of Tampico.
 In 1863–64, the area was drained.
 The local railroad CB&Q went into service in 1871 and was taken out in the early 1980s.
 In June 1874, a tornado struck, destroying 27 buildings.
 In 1875, the village of Tampico was incorporated.